AtticusKuhn/atticuskuhn.github.io/data/blog/historical-music.md

 wife do?"), and then explains why these concerns are not valid.

 # Britain
+Britain is a country close to my heart, and it also has some very good songs.
+The first song is [My England](https://www.youtube.com/watch?v=jU123EhCjBA)

+Born and raised in a laying land
+The guardian of the islands
+Where the rolling hills and the mountain streams
+meet the sweet sweet peace of the highlands
+Oh how I love my motherland, this blessed land of freedom
+Where every heart that shares her peace, feels the glory of her Eden
+And she lifts up my soul like a bright sunny day
+and she stays in my life like a song

+These expressive lyrics capture the beauty of the English countryside.
+I can almost imagine \
+the green pastures of Yorkshire when I listen to this song.

 # Yugoslavia
 There is a very good video ["My Obsession With Wartime Yugoslav Music"](https://www.youtube.com/watch?v=v8EQllZFqLg) that also covers some of these same songs.
 I think the reason